-- A. Inspections and investigations. - 1.
-The County shall have the right to inspect, and audit, records, facilities, equipment, supplies, personnel, and methods of operation of a contractor or permittee whenever the County deems such inspection necessary. - 2.
-The contractor or permittee-shall cooperate with County in any investigations or possible violations of this chapter and shall make all dispatch logs and similar dispatch records including tape recordings available for inspection and copying at reasonable times at the contractor's or permittee's regular place of business.
+A. Inspections and investigations.

+- 1. The County shall have the right to inspect, and audit, records, facilities, equipment, supplies, personnel, and methods of operation of a contractor whenever the County deems such inspection necessary. - 2.
+The contractor shall cooperate with County in any investigations or possible violations of this chapter and shall make all dispatch logs and similar dispatch records including tape recordings available for inspection and copying at reasonable times at the contractor's regular place of business.
 All tape recordings shall remain available for a minimum of 60 days from the date the recording was made. - 3.
-The contractor of permittee-shall allow County to inspect on a pre-announced or unannounced basis all emergency medical services vehicles and aircraft used by the contractor of permittee within the County.
-The purpose of such inspection is to determine if the vehicle or aircraft and its equipment and supplies are in good working order, properly maintained and equipped for the provision of the emergency medical services for which it is contracted-or permitted.
+The contractor shall allow County to inspect on a pre-announced or unannounced basis all emergency medical services vehicles and aircraft used by the contractor within the County.
+The purpose of such inspection is to determine if the vehicle or aircraft and its equipment and supplies are in good working order, properly maintained and equipped for the provision of the emergency medical services for which it is contracted.
 The inspection for ambulances will be for all equipment identified in the County's Emergency Medical Services Agency Policy and Procedure Manual which has not been inspected by the California Highway Patrol under the California Code of Regulations, Title 13, Vehicle Code §§ 1103 and 1103.2.
-The contractor or permittee shall inform the County of any suspension and/or revocation of their California Highway Patrol ambulance service license or vehicle certificate or permit for vehicles used within the County.
+The contractor shall inform the County of any suspension and/or revocation of their California Highway Patrol ambulance service license or vehicle certificate or permit for vehicles used within the County. - B. Consumer complaints.
+Any person alleging that a contractor has provided unsatisfactory or inappropriate emergency medical services may file a written complaint with the Contract Officer setting forth such allegations.
+The Contract Officer shall notify the contractor in writing of the receipt of the complaint.
+The Contract Officer shall investigate the complaint to determine whether the Contractor has committed any improper act or failed to satisfactorily perform any duty specified in this chapter.
+Contractor may provide a written response to the Contract Officer in writing within ten business days from the receipt of that notification.
+If the Contract Officer determines that a contractor has committed a violation of this chapter, the Contract Officer shall take timely and reasonable actions to secure compliance with the conditions and provisions of this chapter.
+If the Contract Officer is unable to secure compliance, the Contract Officer will initiate action to suspend, revoke, or terminate the contract.